 We are excited you are considering the Master of Science in Preclinical Sciences program at Mercer University School of Medicine for your graduate education.
-Below is information regarding our Admissions Criteria and Process.
+Below is information regarding our admissions process and criteria.

-- All required materials below must be received for an application file to be considered complete and eligible for review by the MSPCS Admissions Committee.
-Applications must be completed by June 5.
-Each applicant will be notified by email when his/her application file is complete.
+- All required materials must be received for an application file to be considered complete and eligible for review.
+Each applicant will be notified by email when the application file is complete.
 Only complete application files will be reviewed.

-- One year coursework with the corresponding laboratories for the following subjects:
+- One year of coursework with the corresponding laboratories for the following subjects:

 - General Biology